google/gnostic/generate-gnostic/README.md

 and extensions which are described as "vendor extensions" in OpenAPI 2.0 and "specification extensions" in OpenAPI 3.0.

-For usage information, run the "generator" binary with no options.
+For usage information, run the `gnostic-generator` binary with no options.